 Additionally, we continue to facilitate humanitarian aid to the Jews in Ethiopia, which was our founding cause.

-What makes Operation Ethiopia unique is that it is an all volunteer humanitarian organization that started from a family trip to Ethiopia, at the suggestion of our four children when they were 11-16 years old.
-They say that "Every journey begins with a single step" and back in August 2014 we could not have imagined where that summer trip would lead.
+What makes Operation Ethiopia unique is that it's a humanitarian organization that started from a family volunteer trip to Ethiopia, at the suggestion of our four children when they were 11-16 years old.
+They say that "the journey of a thousand miles begins with one step"(Lao Tzu) and back in August 2014 we could not have imagined where that summer trip would lead.

 Our family of six went to Ethiopia in 2014 for one week and ran activities for (hundreds) of kids in the Jewish compound in Gondar, and volunteered at the Mother Theresa orphanage in Addis Ababa.
-We were shocked by the level of abject poverty we saw first hand - masses of malnourished kids without enough food to eat, and no basic medical care.
-Unable to leave what we saw behind, we returned again the following year - this time with suitcases of donated eye medications, eyeglasses, and more, as well as my new Ethiopian medical license - and we set up our first mobile eye clinic in the Jewish compound in Gondar, each kid manning a different station.
+We were shocked by the level of abject poverty we saw first-hand - masses of malnourished kids without enough food to eat, and no basic medical care.
+Unable to leave what we saw behind, we returned again the following year - this time loaded with suitcases of eye medications, eyeglasses, and more, as well as Morris’ new Ethiopian medical license - and we set up our first Mobile Eyecare Clinic in the Jewish compound in Gondar, each kid manning a different station.